Welcome to Year 4 – Spring term 2017 – 2018

 Classteachers: Miss Murphy/Mrs Long

-Our science learning challenge this half term is all about electricity.
-It is entitled: How could you cope without electricity for a day?
+Our science learning challenge this half term is all about living things and their habitats.
+It is entitled: Which wild plants and animals thrive in our locality?

 Timetable and curriculum

 This is an example of a typical week’s timetable in year four:

 This is the curriculum map for year four 2017/18:

 Mathematics 2016 2017